-The federal Divorce Act also mentions a presence or history of substance abuse or serious mental illness as factors that could affect a child’s best interests.
+The federal Divorce Act also prescribes a presence or history of substance abuse or serious mental illness as factors that could affect a child’s best interests.

 Parenting arrangements establish the schedule, details, and the rights and responsibilities of each guardian of a child.
-The main issues a parenting plan addresses are who possesses decision-making authority at a given time and with whom the child resides or is located at a given time.
+A parenting plan addresses are who possesses decision-making authority at a given time and with whom the child resides or is located at a given time.

 In fact, it is generally believed to be in a child’s best interests to share time between their parents as evenly as possible and for parents to share parental responsibilities as equally as possible.

 The law describes parental responsibilities as making the following decisions and taking other actions for or on behalf of one’s child: